Image of Michael Stelzner fromSocial Media Examiner

 Examples include research and survey reports, e-Books, white papers, top 10 contests (eg favourite people, products, blogs or businesses), and micro events (eg webinars and other “live” events).

-Finally, to monetise on all the followers and fans that you’ve built through producing great content – you are running a business after all – you should tactically weave your marketing in through the following approaches:
+Finally, to monetise all the followers and fans you’ve built up over the years – you are running a business after all – you should tactically weave your marketing in through the following approaches: